The ultimate guide fishing Lake Superior’s North Shore for steelhead, Kamloops rainbow trout, coho salmon, lake trout, and more!

 The MN DNR has been conducting a study on the hybridization between steelhead and Kamloops rainbow trout for years trying to determine if these two species of rainbow trout are interbreeding.
 It has recently been found to be true and because the offspring of these hybrid fish are found not to survive as well as the pure steelhead strain of rainbow trout, the French River Hatchery that has been stocking Kamloops into Lake Superior will be closing.
-If you would like to learn more, there are many great articles about the Steelhead Genetics Project, the Interbreeding of steelhead and Kamloops, as well as the MNDNR Rainbow Trout Genetics and Future Management Plan (pdf) and Steelhead Genetics Project: Year-1 Update (pdf).
+If you would like to learn more, there are many great articles about the Steelhead Genetics Project, the Interbreeding of steelhead and Kamloops, as well as the MNDNR Rainbow Trout Genetics and Future Management Plan (pdf).

 During the March 2018 Gitche Gumee Trout Unlimited meeting we had speakers talk from the MN DNR and WI DNR talk about fisheries management issues.
 One of the speakers was Nick Peterson, a Fisheries Specialist with the MN DNR and coordinator of the Steelhead genetics project.
 He explained that because of the hybridization of Kamloops rainbow trout and steelhead it would be “irresponsible to continue the Kamloops project”.